aboitiz/data-services-public/data_engineering/docs/DataValidation_AuditLogs.md

 al = AuditLogs()

 ```
-4. Below are the main keyword arguments that is needed for Data Validation:
+4. Below is a code snippet that is needed for Data Validation:
 ``` Python
 # initialize source parameters
 src_kwargs = {